jboxberger/synology-gitlab/README.md

 sameersbn/redis:latest (about 66MB)  https://hub.docker.com/r/sameersbn/redis/

 #Supported Architectures
-Since i can't test all architectures i had to make a choice which i can cover.
-If your architecture is not in this list so contact me an we can give it a try.
+Since i can't test all architectures i had to make a choice which i can cover or which i expect to work.
+If your architecture is not in this list so please feel free to contact me and we can give it a try.

 For now this package should work on this architectures: **x86 avoton bromolow cedarview braswell kvmx64**